Update : 22 July, 2024

 The gathering came just a day ahead of the 2023 induction ceremony at the Saskatchewan Baseball Hall of Fame at Battleford.
 Robyn and Max will be there as well.
 Robyn is to introduce the keynote speaker, Nat Bates, and was the nominator for Louis Green, former North Battleford Beaver catcher, to be inducted tomorrow.

 A snapshot of some of Friday's participants.
-Back row (L-R) - Dena Gilles, Kierra Gilles (Jesse Blackman's grand-daughter & great-grand-daughter), Jack Rowley, Patricia Bidart (Ab Bidart's daughter), Don Hilsendager, Ross Morrison, Roy Rowley & Maureen Ulrich (George Maffahy's cousin).
+Back row (L-R) - Dena Gilles, Kierra Gilles (Jesse Blackman/Blackmon's grand-daughter & great-grand-daughter), Jack Rowley, Patricia Bidart (Ab Bidart's daughter), Don Hilsendager, Ross Morrison, Roy Rowley & Maureen Ulrich (George Maffahy's cousin).

 18 August, 2023